Find out what’s involved in, and how to apply for, this grant to support your development of a proposal to create productive, multi-purpose woodland.

 Note: Forestry Commission approval of your woodland creation design plan does not provide approval to plant.
 If you wish to plant the woodland then it will still be subject to the Environmental Impact Assessment (Forestry) (England and Wales) Regulations 1999 and consultation.
 Find out more about EIAs.

 Complete the.
 You should submit this with a completed stage 1 checklist.
 If the stage 1 checklist indicates that there’s potential for productive multi-purpose woodland at the site then you will get an offer of stage 2 funding, including any extraordinary payments where relevant.
+You cannot apply for extraordinary payments before you have been offered stage 1 funding.

 How to apply